Last updated: December 1st 2025

 The revised Renewable Energy Directive (RED) will have a major (positive) impact on the deployment of clean hydrogen technologies, in particular the production and storage of renewable hydrogen as well as the integration of renewable hydrogen in end use sectors.

-As to the introduction of renewable energy in end use sectors, the Directive does not provide specific indication for heating and cooling but makes the ambition for hydrogen technologies in industry and transport clearer.
-Coupled with other files under the Fit for 55 package, a significant demand for renewable hydrogen technologies is to be expected.
+The Directive lacks specific guidance on renewable energy for heating and cooling but clarifies goals for hydrogen technologies in industry and transport.
+With the Fit for 55 package, demand for renewable hydrogen is expected to rise significantly.

 Links to the original document and additional information: